 Keeping Children Safe in Education

-At Our Lady and St Brendan's Primary School, all children have the right to be safeguarded from harm or exploitation.
-We do everything we can to protect our children from incidents concerning ;
+At Our Lady and St Brendan's Catholic Primary School, all children have the right to be safeguarded from harm or exploitation.
+We keep children safe and protect them from incidents concerning ;

 - race, religion, first language or ethnicity

 - political or immigration status

 The pupils in our school know that all staff keep them safe.
 They are aware of our Safeguarding Superheroes who they can trust and talk to.
 This designated safeguarding team is available to them at any time.
 Their first point of contact is their class teacher.

 We are committed to working with parents positively, openly and honestly.
 We respect parents’ rights to privacy and confidentiality and will not share sensitive information unless we have permission or it is necessary to do so in order to protect a child.